-- 6. Notification of new and modified facilities to others is addressed: - a) For NSP primarily through the MRO model building process and the MISO Transmission Expansion Plan (MTEP) process.
-After the interconnection is agreed to, if the two parties are MRO-Data Representative, they report their own facilities changes and model data to the MRO in the MRO Model Building process.
+- 5. Notification of new and modified facilities to others is addressed: - a.
+For NSP primarily through the MRO model building process and the MISO Transmission Expansion Plan (MTEP) process.
+After a t-t interconnection is agreed to, if the two parties are MRO-Data Representative, they report their own facilities changes and model data to the MRO in the MRO Model Building process.
 If the interconnecting party is not an MRO -DATA Representative, NSP will report and model their facilities.
-The process is similar for the MISO annual MTEP process. - b) For PSCo notification of new and modified facilities is accomplished through the Colorado Coordinated Planning Group (CCPG) reporting process.
+The process is similar for the MISO annual MTEP process. - b.
+For PSCo notification of new and modified facilities is accomplished through the Colorado Coordinated Planning Group (CCPG) reporting process.
 Xcel Energy notifies the CCPG member utilities of existing, new or planned projects and provides status reports to CCPG member utilities.
 CCPG is a joint, high voltage transmission system planning group that assures reliability in the planning, development and operation of the high voltage transmission system in the Rocky Mountain Region.
-CCPG completes reliability assessments, develops joint business opportunities, and accomplishes coordinated planning using a "single system" planning concept that considers the Colorado utilities as one transmission entity for the purpose of meeting the transmission needs of the Colorado utilities in the most cost-effective way. - c) For SPS primarily through the SPP model building process and the SPP OATT Attachment AQ Delivery Point Addition Process.
-SPS will report any changes through the model building process and the interconnecting party will either report through that process, the annual SPP OATT delivery point forecast update, or report the delivery point addition to SPP directly.
-For additions that are not subject to the SPP OATT Attachment AQ, SPS will report those changes through the SPP model building process and the interconnecting party will also report the addition to SPP for confirmation and compliance purposes.
+CCPG completes reliability assessments, develops joint business opportunities, and accomplishes coordinated planning using a "single system" planning concept that considers the Colorado utilities as one transmission entity for the purpose of meeting the transmission needs of the Colorado utilities in the most cost-effective way. - c.
+For SPS through the process outlined in Section 3.5 of the SPP Criteria.
+After all studies have been completed and reviewed by SPP's Transmission Working Group, appropriate model changes will be submitted by SPS and the interconnecting party to SPP directly through the SPP model development process.